PaddleCV-SIG/PaddleLabel/doc/dataset_file_structure.md

 </annotation>
 ```

-In this format, we expect all images to be placed under JPEGImages folder and annotations under Annotations folder.
-However, we will treat all xml files under Dataset Path as annotations and match this annotation with image file at /Dataset Path/folder/filename.
+In this format, we will treat all xml files under Dataset Path as annotations and match this annotation with image file at /Dataset Path/folder/filename.
 The folder and filename values are parsed from VOC annotation xml.
-If folder is not present in xml, the default value will be JPEGImages.
-Empty folder means Dataset Path.
+If folder node is not present in xml, the default value will be JPEGImages.
+Empty folder will be treated as Dataset Path root.

+TODO: a script to move all images to JPEGImages and change labels based on xx_list.txt

 ### COCO